09 Early years practice policy

 independent sectors are aware of the requirement on them to meet the needs of children with SEN and disabilities.
 When securing funded early education for two, three- and four-year-olds local

-authorities should promote equality and inclusion for children with disabilities or SEN; this includes removing barriers that prevent access to early education and working with parents to give each
+authorities should promote equality and inclusion for children with disabilities or SEN; this includes removing barriers that prevent access to early education and working with parents/carers to give

 The term SEN support defines